Tri-County’s Top Students Honored at Awards CeremonyRead More

-Tom Lawrence is currently serving as the Public Services Department Head where he is responsible for leadership and management of four college programs (Criminal Justice, Paralegal, Radio & Television Broadcasting, and Early Childhood Development).
+Tom Lawrence is currently serving as the Public Services Department Head where he is responsible for leadership and management of three college programs (Criminal Justice, Media Technology and Arts, and Early Childhood Development).
 His assignment includes faculty duties in the criminal justice program.
-His college contributions include service on the faculty senate, paralegal & criminal justice advisory committees, college incident command system group and advisor to the Criminal Justice Association.
+His college contributions include service on the faculty senate, criminal justice advisory committee, college incident command system group and advisor to the Criminal Justice Association.

 Mr. Lawrence is a fifteen-year law enforcement veteran, holding supervisory and line positions at the federal, county, and municipal levels.
 He is a distinguished graduate of the Federal Law Enforcement Training Center and USAF Special Investigators Course.
 Mr. Lawrence is a certified federal criminal investigator, military criminal investigator and law enforcement officer/supervisor in the State of California.

 As a civilian Special Agent for the Department of Air Force-Office of Inspector General, he was detailed to the central systems program (CS).
 He was charged with investigating fraud, waste, and abuse during the acquisition of primary weapon systems.
 These complex investigations required coordination and consultation with federal partners including the FBI, Defense Criminal Investigative Service, Army CID, NCIS, and U.S. Attorney's Office.
 He participated in several Department of Defense anti-terrorism programs, including the Criminal Investigative Task Force (CITF).
 Located in Guantanamo Bay, Cuba CITF investigated alleged war crimes committed by suspected Al Qaeda detainees.